joeskeen/kinda-type/Readme.md

 This greatly harms the readability of your tests, and is generally pretty messy.
 Why can't we just tell TypeScript to not worry about the type being complete, while still getting type checking and autocompletion for the things you do add to your mocks?

 This is where `Kinda<T>` comes in.
-Kinda tells TypeScript that everything (recursively) is optional, while also telling TypeScript that it adheres to the `T` type.
+Kinda tells TypeScript that everything (recursively) is optional.
 This means that the previous example can now be simplified greatly:

 ```typescript
 let mockA: A;